jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 ```

 !!! note
-    **localhost-port**: you can choose the port by yourself
+    **<localhost-port\>**: you can choose the port by yourself

 !!! warning "IMPORTANT"
     The SSH tunnel works in background (-f flag), if the process crashes or you reboot your machine, you have to create again the SSH tunnel using the above command

-Now you are able to access to your Chronos instance using your favorite browser and the url "localhost:localhost-port"
+Now you are able to access to your Chronos instance using your favorite browser and the url "localhost:<localhost-port\>"

 ## 4 Example